nomad-coe/nomad/docs/setup.md

 ### Run the gui
 When you run the gui on its own (e.g. with react dev server below), you have to have the API running manually also.
-This *inside docker* API is configured for nging paths and proxies, which are run by the gui container.
+This *inside docker* API is configured for ngingx paths and proxies, which are run by the gui container.
 But you can run the *production* gui in docker and the dev server gui in parallel with an API in docker.
 Either with docker, or: